devonorourke/tidybug/docs/classification_analyses.md

   --o-classification mockIM4.vsearch_out.qza
 ```

+**VSEARCH with "top hits"**: We added one other parameter to the VSEARCH classification by invoking a `--top-hits` parameter using the same code as above.
+This parameter retains only the top alignment score among those hits that are above the assigned percent identity and coverage.
+In the event of ties an LCA process will be applied.

 **Naive Bayes**: Another kmer-based classification method used the SciKit Learn program wrapped in QIIME 2's `Naive Bayes` classifier.
 This required first training the database (the same dataset used for the VSEARCH and BLAST classifiers).
 ```
 READS=mockIM4_seqs.qza